 The villagers were overwhelmed that they had been chosen to receive such care and love though health education and other activities run by the team.
 This had never been done in their village before.
 The health education teaching was a huge success and the villagers were keen to practice their new found knowledge by making immediate changes.
 One such change was the establishing of designated waste bins in each of the villages to improve sanitation, waste management and protect their environment.

 An elderly villager from Shar Oh village said: “No-one has ever come to stay with us to teach us about healthcare.
 No-one has ever cared for us enough to teach us how to look after our village health by keeping everywhere clean.
 We are going to be the cleanest village in Maraland.”

 During each village outreach, the Health & Hope Medical Team ran a clinic to screen for non-communicable diseases and to address any immediate health needs.
 Medical supplies were brought from Hope Clinic in Lailenpi for use and distribution in the community.

 The village children were also keen participants in the health education activities.
 The team had prepared a fun COVID-19 song and dance to be sung whilst washing their hands to encourage good hand hygiene.
 This proved to be an excellent way to engage them and encourage positive changes across all the ages groups.

 Future plans for the project this year include five further outreach visits and two training workshops to be held in Lailenpi.
 Despite the current situation in Myanmar our work is continuing, although planned outreach visits have currently been put on hold until we can assess the situation and consider our best strategy for continuing to deliver services on the ground safely.

-A collection of beneficiary stories from previous outreach visits can be found here and if you would like to view more photos from the project, check out our Flickr album here.
+A collection of beneficiary stories from previous outreach visits can be found here.